Ldev-The-Remaster/ChattingApp/MessagingProtocol.md

 ---
 ```
 DO SEND
-IN general-chat
 WITH
 yoo good morning
 how you been?
 ```
-> Request to send a message in channel with name `general-chat`, with the message content being:
+> Request to send a message (defaults to `general-chat`) with the message content being:
 > `yoo good morning`
 > `how you been?`